Tramdepot Bern

 Special features of the gate construction:

+In addition to the technical requirements, architectural specifications also had to be considered, stipulating that when the gates were closed, only a uniform profiled glass facade without any visible gate mechanism was permitted.
 These glass units ensure maximum safety and protection for people in the immediate vicinity of the glazed gates in the event of glass damage.

 Drive technology: